25 Real Reasons

 The Word-of-Mouth Marketing Association (WOMMA) released a survey in January 2014, and it gave deep insight into what CMO’s thought of word-of-mouth marketing.

 64% of their survey respondents mostly or completely agree that word-of-mouth marketing is more effective than traditional marketing.
 Meanwhile, half indicated that they’ve incorporated word-of-mouth marketing into their traditional marketing campaigns.

 70% of respondents are planning to increase their online WOMM spend, and 29% will increase their offline word-of-mouth marketing spend.

 82% use word-of-mouth marketing to increase their brand awareness, but 43% expect word-of-mouth marketing to improve their direct sales.

 Millennials ranked word-of-mouth as the #1 influencer in their purchasing decisions about clothes, packaged goods, big-ticket items (like travel and electronics), and financial products.
 Generation X and Baby Boomers also ranked word-of-mouth as being most influential in their purchasing decisions about big-ticket items and financial products.
 [Radius Global]

-It’s simple to see why we are turning to a word-of-mouth marketing campaign.
-The most challenging aspect is creating a word-of-mouth marketing strategy that works for both your business and your customers.
-However, this is what we do.
+It’s simple to see why we are turning to a word-of-mouth marketing campaign for our clients campaigns.
+The most challenging aspect of creating a word-of-mouth marketing strategy that works for both your business and your customers is convincing the client to adopt our anti-marketing strategies.